Trump requests a mail-in ballot after months of falsely crying ‘fraud’ on mail-in ballots

 Trump’s latest request for a mail-in ballot is yet another instance in which the former president’s actions have sharply contrasted with his rhetoric on vote by mail, often lobbing baseless claims that election fraud was responsible for his loss to President Biden.

 Despite his history of falsely claiming that mail-in voting leads to widespread fraud, it’s at least the third time Trump has voted by mail in recent years — the first in New York in 2018 and the other last March for Florida’s primary.
-Much as with Trump’s voting for the Palm Beach municipal election, an associate was allowed last year to pick up and deliver the absentee ballots for him and wife, Melania, during the primary.
+Much as with Trump’s voting for the Palm Beach municipal election, an associate was allowed last year to pick up and deliver the absentee ballots for him and his wife, Melania, during the primary.

-Though Trump has sought to make a distinction between the absentee ballots he’s requested and the mail-in voting he’s denounced, the two terms are used interchangeably.
+Although Trump has sought to make a distinction between the absentee ballots he’s requested and the mail-in voting he’s denounced, the two terms are used interchangeably.

 In Florida, which the Trumps made their official residence in October, the state simply refers to the practice as “vote-by-mail.”
 He commended Florida in August for its vote-by-mail system as “safe and secure,” saying that the state’s Republican lawmakers made the state’s mail-in voting “different from other states.”